All Episodes

 And that was absolutely flawed science.

-Only because I think all of the people uh at the research institutions and universities are of a similar mindset that almost they'll accept almost anything to further the green purpose.
+Past peer review, I can't imagine, only because I think all of the people at the research institutions and universities are of a similar mindset that almost they'll accept almost anything to further the green purpose.

 So I accepted that, and it was just dead wrong.

-The m science had been massaged in such a way that it was totally invalid.
+The science had been massaged in such a way that it was totally invalid.

 So then I started going to people I really trust.